Beebeeoii/lominus/README.md

 Execute `xattr -cr [filepath]` where `[filepath]` is the path to the `.dmg` file that you downloaded.

 This happens because the app is unsigned.
 Signing it requires a valid certificate which requires a valid Apple Developer Membership.

+### Linux

+Linux is probably the best operating system here...
+You can probably get it running as a Linux user ;)

 ## Building